Last Updated: November 18, 2022

 - FTX files for bankruptcy.
 This includes FTX Global, FTX US, Alameda Research, and smaller holding companies.
 Note that bankruptcy doesn’t mean they’re out of money; they’re declaring insolvency to determine how to pay back clients and proceed.

 - FTX Global reopens withdrawals for users in the Bahamas, where FTX Global is headquartered, as ordered by the Bahamian government.
-Some users in other jurisdictions try switching their residential information to the Bahamas in attempts to remove funds.
+Some users in other jurisdictions try switching their residential information to the Bahamas in an attempt to remove funds.

 - Reports come out that FTX has been hacked.
 To be safe, do NOT log into any FTX property.